Skip to content

 Yes.
 For the purposes of the Criminal Code, anyone holding elected or appointed office exercises public functions and is considered a public official.

-No. Prevarication only requires knowingly issuing an arbitrary decision.
+No. Misconduct in Office only requires knowingly issuing an arbitrary decision.
 Personal benefit would aggravate the penalty or constitute additional bribery.

 An official who takes part in decisions on matters in which they have a personal interest commits the offence of Art.
 439 CP.

-If the appointment bypasses the legal selection process, it can constitute prevarication.
+If the appointment bypasses the legal selection process, it can constitute misconduct in office.
 If there is payment in exchange, also bribery or influence peddling.

 Yes.
 The Anti-Corruption Prosecutor's Office has specific jurisdiction over crimes committed by officials and public officeholders in the exercise of their duties.